dineshkoilada/dsa/patterns/23_inplace_manipulation_linkedlist/README.md

 - Empty linked list
 - Linked list with a single node
 - Linked list with cycles
-- Very long linked lists (potential stack overflow with recursive approaches)
+- Very long linked lists (potential stack overflow with recursion)
 - When reversing segments, be careful about connecting the segments properly

 ### ✅ **7.
 How to Predict Time and Space Complexity**